swcfischer/blog/src/articles/stripe-webhooks.md

 tags: ['Stripe', 'Node.js', 'stripe-cli']
 ---

 There are two main ways for an application to communicate with another.
-The first is polling, which is like knocking on the application’s door every 10 minutes to see if they are home.
+The first is polling, which is like knocking on the application’s door every 10 minutes to see if it is home.

-The second is webhooks, which is like the other application will sending you a text message when he or she gets home.
+The second option is webhooks.
+A scenario you can imagine would be if the application were to send you a text message alerting you it has arrived home.

+# My Use Case

-In the case of Stripe, I needed Stripe to tell me when a purchase was made so that I could add certain data to my database.
+In the case of Stripe, I needed it to tell me when a purchase was made so that I could add certain data to my database.

 I needed this to happen after the payment was processed by Stripe.